oliviergimenez/capture-recapture-review/README.md

     capturerecapture.
 Cell phone e.g., and movements.'
 Byron dans Preface au bouquin sur Capture-recapture pour social and medical science 'I would expect this book to facilitate cross-fertilisation of new methods between ecological and non-ecological areas, for instance in the area of spatial capture recapture.' epidemiology, public health

-- Not so new in disease ecology, mais underused.
-Link of population dynamics w/ other disciplines of ecology (functional ecology [see our special issue], quantitative genetics, …).
+- Link of population dynamics w/ other disciplines of ecology (functional ecology [see our special issue], quantitative genetics, …).

 - What about predictive ecology?
 Context of global change.
 Link with mechanistic approaches.

 - Faire un parallèle.
 Avec ce qui se passe dans les survival models en médecine?
 C’est quoi qui se développe?

-Big deal.
-Heterogeneity in individuals.
-Cf vol special Sandra Hamel.

 - Metanalyses.
 Of survival.
 Other demos parameters.
 Effect of climate on demography?